 While the choice of lodging might not be significant, you can find several accommodations in Whittier.
 Check the prices for The Inn at Whittier.

 Another option is to stay in Girdwood/Portage, just 30 minutes away from Whittier.
 Girdwood is a more fancy town with resorts and all.
-Prices tend to be more expansive but if you want to splurge on restaurants and amenities, that the place for it.
+Prices tend to be more expensive, but if you want to splurge on restaurants and amenities, that is the place for it.

 Day 7: Whittier & Anchorage

-Start your day cruising or kayaking the Blackstone Bay glacier, or even heading further out into Prince William Sound.
+Start your day cruising or kayaking the Blackstone Bay glacier or heading further into Prince William Sound.
 Click for the best deals and availability for Prince William Sound Cruises.

-As your last day of this 7-day itinerary, you can make a final stop at the Portage Glacier pass before you head back to Anchorage.
+On your last day of this 7 day itinerary Alaska trip, you can make a final stop at the Portage Glacier pass before you head back to Anchorage.
 The 5.4-mile (8.5 km) moderate round-trip hike provides excellent views into Portage Lake and the Portage Glacier.

-Like all good things, the trip end takes you back to Anchorage.
+Like all good things, the end of your Alaska travel itinerary 7 days will take you back to Anchorage.

 - Distance from Whittier to Anchorage: 60 miles (96 km)